mgcastellon/black-library/README.md

 # black-library

-library of scripts, bash code, sql code, and resources
+Library of scripts, bash code, sql code, and resources.
+Initial version sorted by technology, work on progress